 (c) Nodularity Testing

 The recommended instruments for nodularity testing are the Model 38DL PLUS and 45MG with Single Element software thickness gages, all of which can provide a direct readout of sound velocity based on an entered part thickness.
 The High Penetration software options for the 38DL PLUS and 45MG are recommended if metal thickness exceeds approximately 0.5 in. or 12.5 mm.
-It is also possible to use any Olympus NDT Epoch series flaw detector and obtain velocity information via a velocity calibration procedure.
+It is also possible to use any Olympus Epoch series flaw detector and obtain velocity information via a velocity calibration procedure.
 This important subject is discussed in detail in the Application Note " Measuring Nodularity in Cast Iron".
 Please refer to that document for further detailed information regarding equipment and procedure.

-The Olympus NDT Applications Lab is available to provide assistance with transducer selection and instrument setup for this or any other ultrasonic test application.
+The Olympus Applications Lab is available to provide assistance with transducer selection and instrument setup for this or any other ultrasonic test application.